header background image

 Reels with a drag system are best.
 Non-drag reels are to prone to over-run when a wild fish takes off downriver.
 Any reel you use must have at least 100 metres or yards of backing, preferably more.

-Cheap fly lines simply will not go the distance.
-Firstly the pumice and boulder beds of most of our rivers will soon tear them apart.
+Firstly the pumice and sandstone boulder beds of many of our rivers will soon tear them apart.
 Secondly they can be difficult to cast longer distances.

 Some other things to remember: